gabihodoroaga/angular-modal-service/README.md

 # angular-modal-service

 This project is an example of how to create your own modal dialog system.
-Check this totorial for more details [How to create modal components in Angular](https://hodo.ro/posts/post-11-angular-modal-service/)
+Check this tutorial for more details [How to create modal components in Angular](https://hodo.ro/posts/post-11-angular-modal-service/)

 ## build and run